Entry-Level Professional Master of Arts Degree

 - A computer based IELTS of 6.5 with no less than 6 on each band score.

 Students whose native language is English and/or students with a bachelor’s degree from a U.S. college or university are exempted from this examination.
 See the USC Office of Graduate Admission for more information about English-language requirements.

 If you are an international student who has questions about program requirements for the TOEFL/IELTS, please contact Liz Carley, Director of Admissions (for applicants with last names starting A–K), or Erin McIntyre, Assistant Director of Admissions (for applicants with last names starting L–Z).

-Prerequisite courses may be in progress when you apply; they need to be completed prior to the start of the program if you are accepted.
+Prerequisite courses may be in progress when you apply as long as one course has been completed with a grade at the time of application.
+All prerequisites need to be completed prior to the start of the program if you are accepted.

 You must have completed prerequisites:

 - Within five years of planned enrollment.